Natural Treatment Options for Common Infections

 - And for some infections, colloidal silver (definitely not all).

 Remember, each option works on different bacteria, so there might be some trial and error.
-Keep in mind that there are a variety of different bacteria, and each one responds differently to the various natural antimicrobials.
+Keep in mind that there are various bacteria, and each one responds differently to the various natural antimicrobials.
 If you are looking to expedite that learning curve, you might pick up a copy of Herbal Antibiotics, 2nd Edition: Natural Alternatives for Treating Drug-resistant Bacteria.
 While it doesn’t cover everything, I believe it is a great start.
 You can pick up a copy of this via Amazon by CLICKING HERE.

 A Note on Olive Leaf

-I like olive leaf extract because it has been used for centuries to fight bacterial infections and is currently being used to treat MRSA infections in some European hospitals (Bardot, 2012).
+I like olive leaf extract because it has been used for centuries to fight bacterial infections and is currently used to treat MRSA infections in some European hospitals (Bardot, 2012).
 It contains an active compound that provides immune system support at the same time as it fights antibiotic-resistant infections.

-Research shows that olive leaf extract contains oleuropein and calcium elenolate, which actually help destroy viruses, fungi, bacteria, and parasites that cause disease while limiting harm to the beneficial bacteria in your body.
-Studies show it to be very safe, non-toxic, and effective, even for children.
+Research shows that olive leaf extract contains oleuropein and calcium elenolate, which help destroy viruses, fungi, bacteria, and parasites that cause disease while limiting harm to the beneficial bacteria in your body.
+Studies show it to be safe, non-toxic, and effective, even for children.
 I have been using it since 2000 and personally love it.
 When I am really sick, I use therapeutic doses.

 Expect a “Die-Off”